Dzious/EnchantControl/README.md

 Here on github's [Issue Tracker] you can file bug reports or feature requests.

-If you still need help or just have a question, join us on the [Discord server], where you can have support from both developper and community and alos discuss about the  development of the plugin.
+If you still need help or just have a question, join us on the [Discord server], where you can have support from both developer and community and also discuss about the  development of the plugin.

 ___